ayengec/ayengec/README.md

 ## Current Direction

-Currently building a protocol-oriented verification portfolio with reusable VIP projects and well-documented repositories.
+Currently building a project portfolio across three main areas: protocol verification IPs, FPGA / RTL design, and embedded MCU development, with an emphasis on clean documentation and practical implementation.

 ---